98jfiore/Quake4GameProject/README.md

     Your date will either end in immediate failure or a minigame.
     You control each minigame by either clicking or using your movement keys.
   ### Deliverables it accomplishes: <br />
-    Removes combat from the game <br />
+    Removes combat from the game
-    You can roam around and ask Stroggs on dates <br />
+    You can roam around and ask Stroggs on dates
-    When you ask a Strogg on a date, it cuts to a dating scene <br />
-    A dialog tree is used during the dates with multiple possible outcomes <br />
-    Dates can end in one of four minigames <br />
+    When you ask a Strogg on a date, it cuts to a dating scene A dialog tree is used during the dates with multiple possible outcomes Dates can end in one of four minigames